Why Cumbria is the perfect place to get Creative

 This celebration of comic art takes place in the centre of Kendal and celebrates comic writers and artists from around the world.
 There are exhibitions, workshops, masterclasses and films, not to mention the opportunity to meet some of the most famous comic artists.

-Whilst both impressive, the university also owns its own highly-regarded Stanwix Theatre: a premier performance space that is right at the heart of the uni’s community.
-The Main House Theatre seats around 200 people and is state of the art thanks to a total refurbishment in 2015.
+The university also owns its own highly-regarded Stanwix Theatre: a premier performance space that is right at the heart of the uni’s community.
+The Main House Theatre seats around 200 people and is state of the art.
 Around 80 different performances are staged here each year and it's regularly the home for visiting guests, who have included in the past, Eddie Izzard, Al Murray and Ardale O'Hanlan.
 It’s an incredible resource to our Musical Theatre students.

-When you combine a passion for the arts with one of the nation’s most beautiful counties, it’s no wonder that Cumbria has born some of the UK’s most celebrated creatives.
+When you combine a passion for the arts with one of the nation’s most beautiful counties, it’s no wonder that Cumbria has been the birth place to some of the UK’s most celebrated creatives.
 William Wordsworth, Beatrix Potter, Postman Pat author John Cunliffe and the great architect Giles Gilbert Scott.
 With breathtakingly beautiful, inspirational, landscapes making up the heart of Cumbria; a bustling art scene and some of the UK’s best creative courses, it’s a great place to start your creative career.